 Day 3: What’s for dinner

 As far as dinner is concerned, whether you’re staying at the Marcus Whitman Hotel & Conference Center or not, we recommend a meal at The Marc Restaurant.
-Recently awarded “Restaurant of The Year” by the Washington Wine Commission, The Marc Restaurant is a dining experience to write home about.
+Awarded “Restaurant of The Year” in 2021 by the Washington Wine Commission, The Marc Restaurant is a dining experience to write home about.
 Their six in-house chefs meticulously prepare the region’s finest menu of Pacific Northwest delicacies from jumbo diver scallops with risotto, wild spinach, and roasted peppers to Wagyu boneless short ribs with roasted carrots, Italian sweet peas, and caramelized sweet onion jus to name just a few.
 And with a miraculously diverse wine list you are guaranteed to experience a peerless wine-paired meal at The Marc Restaurant to end your Walla Walla visit very, very full.

-That’s your Itinerary in the Downtown Walla Walla Wine District
+That’s your Itinerary in the Downtown Walla Walla Wine District.

 As you can see, a world of wine, culinary, and shopping experiences await you in the Downtown Walla Walla Wine District.
 You could quite literally leave your car parked for the entire stay and have a full itinerary of some of the region’s most coveted wines and restaurants.
 Whether you are wanting to save on the rental car, save on gas, or simply want to stretch those legs, a three (or more) day visit to Downtown Walla Walla Wine District is not only doable.
 We highly recommend it!